 (3) When the application is filed a notice of motion must be served on the Legal Practice Board.

 [Rule 2 inserted in Gazette 6 Feb 2009 p.
-244.]
+244; amended in Gazette 16 Aug 2017 p.
+4420.]

-3. Attendance at hearing of application to be admitted
+3. Attendance at hearing of application for admission

 (1) Subject to subrule (2) an applicant for admission must attend in person before the Supreme Court (full bench) when the application is heard.